Classifying spaces of infinity-sheaves: The shape functor preserves the -sheaf property

-\begin{rem} The same proof works for topological manifolds.
-The main observation for the non-compact case is that there exists a proper map $M \to \RR$ for $M$ a topological manifold (the requirement is that partitions of unity exist). \end{rem}
+\begin{remark} The same proof works for topological manifolds.
+The main observation for the noncompact case is that there exists a proper map $M \to \R$ for $M$ a topological manifold (the requirement is that partitions of unity exist).
+For generalizations of these statements, see Pavlov~\cite{Pavlov.BG}. \end{remark}

 We shall tackle properties (1) and (2) for $\sB F$ separately below.
-We call them the \emph{finite} and \emph{non-compact} cases, respectively.
+We call them the \emph{finite} and \emph{noncompact} cases, respectively.